 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.

-I am currently a member of the Environment & Society Module Team, writing on the difference that markets and the economy make to how envirionments are grasped.
-Prior to that, I wrote on power and supermarkets for DD102, a foundation course, which was published as part of Understanding Social Lives in 2014, as well as on sweatshops and political responsibility for Living in a Globalised World (DD205 ), which was published as part of a collection by Sage in 2008, as Geographies of Globalisation.
+I am currently a member of DD213 Environment & Society Module Team, which has its first presentation in 2018, writing on animal commodification and the difference that markets make to how envirionments are grasped.
+Prior to that, I wrote on power and supermarkets for DD102, a Level 1 foundation course, which was published as part of Understanding Social Lives in 2014, as well as on sweatshops and political responsibility for Living in a Globalised World (DD205 ), which was published as part of a collection by Sage in 2008, as Geographies of Globalisation.

-I believe strongly in the dynamic between teaching and research, and have practiced that in over thirteen Open University courses, at both undergraduate and postgraduate level.
+I believe strongly in the dynamic between teaching and research, and have practiced that in over fourteen Open University courses, at both undergraduate and postgraduate level.

 |OpenSpace Research Centre||Centre||Faculty of Social Sciences|